dgaydukov/cert-aws/files/sa.md

 I'ts aws solution to IAC.
 There are 2 concepts
 * Template - json/yaml file with desired infrastructure
 * Stack - template deployed to cloud (you can run commands like describe/list/create/update stack).
 If you create/update stack and errors occur all would be rolled back and you would be notified by SNS
+AWS SAM (Serverless Application Model) - framework to build serverless apps, provide a shorthand syntax to write IAC using yaml templates.
+Later it anyway transformed into CloudFormation full template, so you can just learn CloudFormation and stick with it.

 ###### AWS IAM